litil/playlish/README.md

 ## 🤷‍♂️ Where does the idea come from?

-I am huge fan of music festivals.
+I am a huge fan of music festivals.
 I attend at least 2 festivals a year, up to 5, mostly all during summer.
 I think what I love the most is listening to the entire lineup to discover new songs so that I can boast to my friends to know this faaaaaaamous group (let's be honest :) ).

 What I was doing for the past few years was searching for every artists on Spotify I've never heard of, then adding their 3 to 5 most famous songs (_also known as top tracks in Spotify_) to a common playlist.
 Then, I was able to listened to those curated playlists before each festivals.